PrincetonUniversity/intro_ml_libs/rapids/README.md

 # accept the license agreement
 ```

-There are also dask-based packages available like dask-cudf.
+There are also dask-based packages available like `dask-cudf`.
+To see all the packages point your browser to `https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda`.

 ## Using cuDF